btimby/CCDOSD/README.md

 flight controller and a CCD camera, allowing the flight controller to pass "button presses" to the camera.

-This will allow in-field adjustment of camera setting using one's RC transmitter and FPV goggles.
+This will allow in-field adjustment of camera settings using one's RC transmitter and FPV goggles.

 First, I need to figure out the "protocol" or electrical interface these cameras